 If you’re a “night owl” and enjoy being awake during the long hours of the night, you could be at higher risk for diabetes.
 Recent research suggests that bedtimes have an impact on the risk to diabetes.
 People who stay up later are about 2.5 times more likely to develop diabetes, regardless of how many hours they sleep when they do go to bed.
 People with earlier bedtimes who also wake up earlier were shown to have less risk of diabetes, even if they slept the same number of hours as those who stayed up later.

 Reducing the risk: Choose a regular bedtime that’s earlier, and try to make it a habit to go to sleep at that same time every night.

-The use of some medications could result in a higher risk for diabetes.
+The use of some medications is on of the risk factors for diabetes.
 Specifically, statin drugs, often used to help lower cholesterol, have been linked to higher diabetes cases.
 Researchers have suggested that people using statins are 14% more likely to develop type 2 diabetes.
 The risk factor of statin use is fairly minor, but for people who are already in the high-risk category for diabetes, using them could be a cause for concern.

 Pregnancy can also lead to a unique form of diabetes called gestational diabetes.
 Doctors are unclear exactly what causes it to develop, but its impact on the body is different from type 1 and type 2 diabetes.
 During pregnancy, the placenta produces enormous levels of hormones, some of which can counteract the ability of cells to use insulin.
 This can lead to gestational diabetes.
 The good news is that most cases of gestational diabetes, the body returns to normal after pregnancy.
 Experiencing gestational diabetes does, however, increase the risk of developing type 2 diabetes later in life.